FreeBSD 11.0-13.0 LPE via aio_aqueue Kernel Refcount Bug

 [5] function.

-is deconstructed, freed and the error returned.
-Notice that the error
+deconstructed, freed and the error returned.
+Notice that the error path

 By triggering this error path, the refcount on the calling thread’s credential will be incremented each time.